Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Results

 \subsection{RQ2: \rqtwo}

-\motivation Some ML libraries get extremely popular, which in turn attracts more community support for the source library.
-However, as shown in RQ1, the vast majority of popular ML libraries is only officially supported in one ecosystem.
-As these ML libraries become mature, developers in other ecosystems may wish to use them as well.
-In this research question, we investigate which popular ML libraries have such cross-ecosystem bindings.
-Also, we investigate whether certain~(combinations of) ecosystems are favoured for cross-ecosystem bindings for popular ML libraries.

-\approach We collected the basic information~(e.g., number of stars and creation date) of the 36 cross-ecosystem ML libraries~(see our replication package~\cite{datarepo}) and analyzed the distribution of 155 bindings for these 36 libraries across ecosystems.
+\motivation Existing research shows that Python is the most popular language for ML libraries~\citep{ben_braiek_open-closed_2018}, but it remains unclear which other ecosystems provide good support for ML libraries through bindings.
+Also, we aim to explore whether certain ecosystems or combinations of ecosystems are favoured by these bindings in this RQ.
+By investigating the distribution of bindings across ecosystems, we can identify patterns of ecosystem support and cross-ecosystem interaction.
+The findings from this RQ will (1)~provide developers with insights into ecosystems that provide good support for ML other than \langfmt{Python} and (2)~motivate researchers to further explore the adoption of bindings for ML libraries across ecosystems.

+\approach We analyzed 2,436 bindings for 546 ML libraries, with a subset of 202 out of these 546 libraries having officially published packages~(not bindings) across ecosystems~(as detailed in Section~\ref{sec:methodology_2}).
+Our analysis focused on their distribution across 13 software package ecosystems.
 To better understand in which combinations of software package ecosystems these libraries reside, we counted the \textit{ecosystem-pairs} for each library.
-For example, if a library has bindings in \ecofmt{PyPI}, \ecofmt{npm}, and \ecofmt{NuGet}, we will count three ecosystem-pairs \ecofmt{PyPI}-\ecofmt{npm}, \ecofmt{PyPI}-\ecofmt{NuGet}, and \ecofmt{npm}-\ecofmt{NuGet}.
-If an ecosystem-pair appears more frequently than others, it implies that those two ecosystems are more likely to be supported together by a popular ML library.
+An ecosystem-pair is counted for each pair of ecosystems supporting the same library.
+For example, if a library is supported in \ecofmt{PyPI}, \ecofmt{npm}, and \ecofmt{NuGet}, we count three ecosystem-pairs: \ecofmt{PyPI}-\ecofmt{npm}, \ecofmt{PyPI}-\ecofmt{NuGet}, and \ecofmt{npm}-\ecofmt{NuGet}.
+If an ecosystem-pair appears more frequently than others, it implies that those two ecosystems are more likely to be supported together by ML libraries.
+The frequency of these ecosystem-pairs reveals the prevalence of cross-ecosystem interactions, which is not apparent when considering individual ecosystems alone.
+Prevalence ecosystem-pairs demonstrate the flexibility developers have when switching between languages to use ML libraries in their projects.

-\findings \textbf{25\% of the popular ML libraries have cross-ecosystem bindings.} There are 36 out of 146 popular machine learning libraries that are supported in multiple software ecosystems.
-Table~\ref{tab:bindings_overview} presents the number of stars, the number of supported ecosystems, and a short description of these 36 ML libraries with cross-ecosystem bindings.

-\textbf{Popular ML libraries with cross-ecosystem bindings are supported in a median of three software package ecosystems.} Figure~\ref{fig:ml_cross_eco_distribution} shows the number of ecosystems that are supported by popular cross-ecosystem ML libraries.
-The most-supported ML library is \libfmt{OpenCV} which is supported in 11 ecosystems, followed by \libfmt{TensorFlow} and \libfmt{Tesseract OCR} which are supported in 10 and 9 ecosystems respectively.
-In addition, we observed that 42\%~(15 out of 36 libraries) of these cross-ecosystem ML libraries resided in 2 different ecosystems.
-For example, cross-ecosystem bindings of the NLP library \libfmt{HanLP} can be found in \ecofmt{PyPI} and \ecofmt{Maven}.